 Drying: the heart of the process

 Drying the wood is one of the most delicate processes.
-This is where wood flooring production demonstrates major similarities with the cultivation of other natural materials, where the end result has a massive impact on quality and price, like with wine and coffee.
+This is where wood flooring production demonstrates major similarities with the cultivation of other natural materials, where the end result has a massive impact on quality and price: look at wine or coffee, for example.

 Drying is not something that can be forced.
 Different wood species require different drying times.
-The dimensions and moisture content of the wood before drying play important parts.
+The dimensions and moisture content of the wood before drying play important roles.
 Drying wood is a science in itself.
-Kährs uses two drying techniques, with experts in the R&D department working constantly to refine and improve the methods.
+Kährs uses two drying techniques, with experts in the R&D department working constantly to refine and improve our drying techniques.

 “Drying is the most critical of our processes.
-If we don’t do the job properly, it will have consequences further down the production chain.
-We have to maintain the right moisture balance between the core lamellae and the surface.
+If we don’t do that job properly, it will have consequences further down the production chain.
+With engineered flooring, we have to maintain the right moisture balance between the core lamellae and the surface.
 If we fail to achieve that balance, the boards will end up concave or convex,” explains Torbjörn Lagesson, Production Manager at Kährs.

-We’ve done a lot of air drying over the past few years, ensuring good quality.
-We can’t change the laws of nature!Torbjörn Lagesson, Production Manager at Kährs sawmill
+We’ve done a lot of air drying over the past years, ensuring good quality.
+We cannot change the laws of nature!Torbjörn Lagesson, Production Manager at Kährs sawmill

 Cannot change the laws of nature